joelparkerhenderson/objectives-and-key-results/README.md

 "Emphasis on these metrics and their associated processes is an important part of a process driven organization, where you want everything to be consistent, and are willing to sacrifice efficiency (and job satisfaction), while carrying a heavy admin layer.
 This is probably true for most big companies."

 "OKRs are rocket fuel for the psychopaths and narcissists in your organization because they are geniuses at playing that kind of game and they will use it to make themselves look good while making hard working people who are more interested in doing work and realizing the strategy look bad."

+"OKRs for us (a mid-size? company, 150ish people) have been a disaster.
+They pit teams against each other, instead of aligning them with the business, by making them focused on their targets and nothing else.
+It's been a lot of "this isn't in my OKRs, why should I work on it?", making it both hard to adjust course ("why would I work on this important thing when it's not an OKR?"), and to get the teams to help each other ("why would I work on their target when I have mine?").
+Right now we're trying a combination of company-level objectives (not KRs) and Kanban, where the teams just work on the next most important objective they can."

+"I'm so tired of meta-work.
+Work that adds to the workload of already overloaded and stressed employees of a company.
+It feels like nonsense that everyone goes along with simply because they are all too terrified to say no, this doesn't help me get my job done."

+"OKR’s are nothing but a rehashing of Peter Drucker’s Management By Objectives (MBO) - invented in 1954 and already ignored by MBA programs by the 1970s.
+Management By Objective is useless until one is talking about the business unit level where folks have direct impact on profit and loss.
+If its not already immediately obvious what numbers are relevant to your job, there’s rarely anything to be gained by groping for them in the dark corners of a middle manager’s quarterly performance ritual."

+### Alternatives

+"Do you have any alternatives to OKRs?
+Genuine question.
+We‘re using OKRs and I dread it, but it’s better than nothing.
+Hoping for everybody to magically on their own align with company goals doesn’t work either."

+"How do you propose companies approach goals setting?
+Surely there has to be some way for a company to communicate to employees “Our goal is to grow 30%” and we will do this focusing marketing on a rebranding, focusing sales team on shifting to outbound sales model, product will build features x, y, z, etc. Very simplistic example but companies need some way to flow goals down to smaller groups of people down the chain, don’t they?"

 ## For more information